Daoenti/Gatewalkers/Story/17 - Working.md

 A burnt room, scorched floors and walls, houses an iron cage.
 In the corner there is a carving showing that [[Kneepo the Slim]] may have been a prisoner here.

 # The Walls Attack
 After investigating some glowing runes on the wall, a spear juts out of the runes and the fight is on.
+Hubert was pulled across the room by [[Talon]]'s [[telekinetic-hand-pc1|Telekinetic Hand]].